mlaursen/react-md/README.md

 This command will do the full build of `react-md` before a release.
 It runs almost all of the other scripts in a specified order so that the `es`, `lib`,`dist` folders are created and contain the correct files for release.

+#### build:watch
+This command will just build and watch changes for the CommonJS and ES6 modules distributables.
+This is just used behind the scenes for the [dev](#dev) command for hot reloads.

+#### build:cjs
+This command will build the CommonJS distributables for react-md.

+#### build:cjs:watch
+This command will build the CommonJS distributables for react-md and recompile when changes occur.

+#### build:es
+This command will build the ES6 modules distributables for react-md.

+#### build:es:watch
+This command will build the ES6 modules distributables for react-md and recomple when changes occur.

 #### build:umd
 This command will create the UMD bundles for development and production use.
-In addition, it will create all the pre-compiled css bundles for production use.
+It will also display the size of the production UMD bundle in pretty format bytes.